jeffbass/imagehub/docs/settings-yaml.rst

 ========
 Overview
 ========
+****Note to self*****
+The max files per directory is the most important option and the most difficult to explain. imagehub logic starts a new directory each time the date changes.
+So, the max_images_write parameter is set to 0 each time a new directory is created.
+And the image_count in incremented each time an image is written.
+When image_count exceeds max_images_write, there is no more writing in that directory.
+Writing resumes when a new directory is created (normally when the date changes).

 **imagenode** is the image capture and sending portion of a computer vision pipeline that is typically run on multiple computers.
 While the primary purpose is